ngjunsiang/laymansguide-src/season5/issue057/issue057.md

 Like other caches, when the CPU needs data from a memory address, it looks in the cache first.
 If the data is not there (a **cache miss**), it will load the data from the memory address, and store a copy in the cache for faster reference in future.

-Like other caches, this process has its own issues. the cache can fill up, requiring the CPU to eject old data so as to make way for fresher data.
+Like other caches, this process has its own issues.
+The cache can fill up, requiring the CPU to eject old data so as to make way for fresher data.
 The cached data on the CPU cache can also become outdated when other programs and instructions update the data in memory.
 Programs that absolutely need to ensure they get the freshest data from memory can issue special instructions to perform a **cache flush** and **cache reload**.

 A cache flush empties out the cached data while preserving the memory address it is linked to.
 A cache reload, well, reloads the data from those memory addresses.
 These two terms, jargon for very technical operations that take place in the CPU, are being introduced because they are the linchpin of Meltdown and Spectre.
 We will get there in the next two issues.